zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Other User Muted Audio Callback (didAudioMuted)
+#### Occurs when a Remote User’s Audio Stream is Muted/Unmuted. (didAudioMuted)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine didAudioMuted:(BOOL)muted byUid:(NSUInteger)uid;
 ```

-Same as userMuteAudioBlock.
-This callback indicates that some other user has muted/unmuted his/her audio streams.
+This callback is the same as `userMuteAudioBlock` and reports that a remote user's audio stream is muted/unmuted.

-> Currently, this callback returns invalid when the number of broadcasters in a channel exceeds 20, which will be improved in the future.
+> This callback returns invalid when the number of hosts in a channel exceeds 20.

 <table>
 <colgroup>